Go to content

 Non-Danish property

+If you've bought property outside Denmark, you have to pay property value tax according to the Danish rules.
 If you rent out the property for short periods, you have to pay tax on the rental income and on the property value for the rental period.
 Please note that you can claim interest expenses in your tax.
-If you rent out the property for the entire year, you don't have to pay property value tax as it is then considered commercial rental.

 Read more about non-Danish property